Friends of Amasango

 Friends and volunteers

-The UK charity Friends of Amasango is run by 9 trustees.
-It is small but financially efficient, with expenses amounting to just 3 per cent of income.
+The UK charity Friends of Amasango is run by nine trustees.
+It is small but financially efficient, with expenses amounting to less than 3 per cent of income.
 All money sent to South Africa is budgeted and controlled.

 Street children need a lot of individual attention, so volunteers are welcome at the school.
 They travel to Grahamstown at their own expense, fund their living expenses and work on their own initiative once there.
 While the charity offers advice and ensures that a CRB check has been carried out, it doesn’t provide a formal volunteer programme.